Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 Reserve and National Guard Service

-• Reserves: Federal control, can be deployed overseas
+• Reserves: Under federal management and may be deployed overseas

-• National Guard: State control (unless federalized), respond to local emergencies
+• National Guard: Operates under state authority (unless federalized), assisting in local emergencies

 Leaving the Military

-• Applying for early release (rare, specific circumstances)
+• Seeking early release (rare, under specific circumstances)

 • Medical discharge

-After honorable discharge, you may have continuing obligations in the Individual Ready Reserve.
-You could be recalled to active duty in national emergencies.
+Post-honorably discharged, you may have ongoing obligations in the Individual Ready Reserve, where you could be recalled to active duty during national crises.

 Life in the Armed Services